splunk/splunk-connect-for-snmp/docs/configuration/configuring-profiles.md

 # Configuring profiles

-Profiles are the units, where you can configure what you want to poll and then assign them to the device.
-The definition of profile can be found in `values.yaml` file under the `scheduler` section.
+Profiles are the units where you can configure what you want to poll, and then assign them to the device.
+The definition of profile can be found in the `values.yaml` file under the `scheduler` section.

-Here is the instruction of how to use profiles: [Update Inventory and Profile](../deployment-configuration/#update-inventory-and-profile).
+Here are the instructions on how to use profiles: [Update Inventory and Profile](../deployment-configuration/#update-inventory-and-profile).

 There are two types of profiles in general:

-1. Static profile - polling starts when profile is added to `profiles` field in `inventory` of the device
+1. Static profile - polling starts when the profile is added to the `profiles` field in the `inventory` of the device.
 2. Smart profile - polling starts when configured conditions are fulfilled, and the device to poll from has `smart_profiles` enabled in inventory.
-Smart profiles are useful when we have many devices of certain kind, and we don't want to configure all of them "one by one" with static profiles.
+Smart profiles are useful when we have many devices of a certain kind, and we don't want to configure each of them individually with static profiles.

-    In order to configure smart profile do the following:
+    In order to configure smart profile, do the following:

-    1. Choose one of the fields polled from device, most commonly sysDescr is being used
+    1. Choose one of the fields polled from the device, most commonly sysDescr.
-    2. Set the filter to match all the devices of this kind
+    2. Set the filter to match all the devices of this kind.
-    3. Setup polling of the profile by enabling smart profiles for devices you want this profile to be polled
+    3. Setup polling of the profile by enabling smart profiles for devices you want to be polled.

-The template of the profile looks like following:
+The template of the profile looks like the following:

 ```yaml
 scheduler: